oscarb/kramdown-options-test/index.md

 # Kramdown Options Test

+I've been having problems making GitHub Pages, Jekyll and Kramdown to work.
+This is a GitHub Pages project to demonstrate the issues.

-Status:
+# Status:

 * toc_levels - works!
 * hard_wrap - works!
 * transliterated_header_ids - **does not work!**

+# Table of Contents

 * TOC
 {:toc}

-I've been having problems making GitHub Pages, Jekyll and Kramdown to work.
-This is a GitHub Pages project to demonstrate the issues.

 ## Problem with Table of contents levels
 According to the [Kramdown documentation](http://kramdown.gettalong.org/options.html#option-toc-levels) I should be able to adjust the level of TOC with the option `toc_levels`.